patrickbucher/docs/clean-agile/clean-agile.md

 feels like boring busy work.
 It's more fun to test and program according to the three rules of TDD.
 Code having been written under the rules of TDD is designed for testability.
-Writing tests for production code not designed for testability is hard—and therefor likely to be left away.
+Writing tests for production code not designed for testability is hard—and therefore likely to be left away.
 This leaves holes in the test suite, and a passing test suite can no longer be trusted.
 However, a good test suite that passes should be the go ahead for deployment.